 - While the mushrooms are cooking, whisk 2 eggs in a small mixing bowl using a small wire whisk or a fork.

 - Add 1 teaspoon milk and ¼ teaspoon salt to the bowl and whisk well.

 Make The Omelette

 - Heat a 6-inch non-stick pan over medium-low heat.

 - Pour the whisked eggs into the pan.

 - Cover the pan with a lid and cook undisturbed until the eggs are 90% cooked.

 - Remove the lid and keep 2-3 tablespoon of mushroom filling on one-half of the eggs.
 Keep some chopped spinach and grated cheese on top.

-- Fold the omelette in half.
+- Fold the omelette in half using a rubber spatula.